havatv/qgisnnjoinplugin/help/source/index.rst

 ===============
 The current version is 1.2.2

+- 1.2.2

-- 1.2.2: Fixed a strange crash issue
+  - Fixed a strange crash issue.
-         Avoid crash for self join of single feature layers Attempts to improve the robustness of the plugin
+  - Avoid crash for self join of single feature layers.
+  - Attempts to improve the robustness of the plugin.

+- 1.2.1

-- 1.2.1: Support for index usage for all non-point input layers except multi-geometry layers.
+  - Support for index usage for all non-point input layers except multi-geometry layers.

+- 1.2.0:

-- 1.2.0: Support for indexes on non-point join layers.
+  - Support for indexes on non-point join layers.

+- 1.1.0:

-- 1.1.0: Allow the user to choose centroids for the input geometries.
+  - Allow the user to choose centroids for the input geometries.
-         Stopped using approximate join layer geometries.
+  - Stopped using approximate join layer geometries.

-- 1.0.0: Threading
+- 1.0.0:

+  - Threading.

 Links